-On December 31, 2012, the Fund completed its conversion from an income trust to a corporation, Pizza Pizza Royalty Corp., (the "Company").
+On December 31, 2012, the Fund completed its conversion from an income trust to a corporation, Pizza Pizza Royalty Corp. (the "Company").
 The Company issued Shares to the unitholders of the Fund in exchange for units of the Fund on a one-for-one basis.
 Immediately subsequent to the Conversion, the Trust and the Fund were dissolved and their assets and liabilities were assumed by the Company.
-See "General Developments of the Business - Conversion to a Corporation".